 According to the research, spousal benefits are not subtracted from the higher-earning spouse’s check, and the primary recipient cannot restrict or refuse access to them.
 But in order to get the money, filing is necessary.

-How Are Spousal Benefits Calculated?
+How Are $3000 Social Security Spousal Benefits Calculated?

 A woman watches while her husband applies to the Social Security Administration for spousal benefits.